Steerable Chatbots: Exploring Personalization Control Interfaces via LLM Activation Steering: User Study

-After completing the tasks, they rated their subjective perceptions on a 7-pt bipolar Likert scale for each of the four chatbots.
-We then conducted a semi-structured interview where participants could openly discuss the interfaces that they liked and disliked, as well as what features and designs they consider to be important for personalized chatbots.
-The perceptions Likert questions are: \begin{itemize}[topsep=0pt] \item \textbf{Likelihood to Use}: \textit{How likely would you use the chatbot again (for personalization tasks)?} \item \textbf{Satisfaction}: \textit{How satisfied were you by the personalization of each chatbot?} \item \textbf{Perceived Control}: \textit{How in control did you feel of the personalization done by each chatbot?} \item \textbf{Perceived Persistency}: \textit{How well do you expect your preferences to be remembered by the chatbot for future use?} \end{itemize}
+We conduct a within-subjects study where participants used the prompting-only baseline and all three steering interfaces in randomized order to complete four lifestyle planning tasks.
+Each task corresponds to a preference dimension: gift shopping (\textbf{cost}), vacation planning (\textbf{ambiance}), restaurant recommendations (\textbf{cuisine}), and choosing meal prep recipes (\textbf{age}).
+Prior to starting the tasks, we collect participants' self-rated preferences on a scale of 1 to 10, where 1 mapped to the maximum negative preference and 10 mapped to the maximum positive preference.
+In each task, participants were instructed to engage in a conversation with the chatbot for at least several turns until they reached satisfactory responses, or until they exceeded 5 minutes in the task.
+Lastly, participants rated each chatbot on 7-pt Likert scale questions: \begin{itemize}[topsep=2pt] \item \textbf{Likelihood to Use}: \textit{How likely would you use the chatbot again for personalization tasks?} \item \textbf{Satisfaction}: \textit{How satisfied were you by the personalization?} \item \textbf{Perceived Control}: \textit{How in control did you feel of the personalization done by the chatbot?} \item \textbf{Perceived Persistency}: \textit{How well do you expect your preferences to be remembered by the chatbot for future use?} \end{itemize}